 Sandra’s books and numerous scholarly and popular articles on the world’s fresh water provide valuable insights into the nature of global water challenges and constructive solutions to them.
 In 2002 she was honored by Scientific American for promoting “sweeping changes aimed at preserving the world’s dwindling supplies of freshwater.”

-In 2010, Sandra was appointed Freshwater Fellow of the National Geographic Society, where she serves as lead water expert for the Society’s freshwater efforts.
+In 2010, Sandra was appointed Freshwater Fellow of the National Geographic Society, where she has served as lead water expert for the Society’s freshwater efforts.
 By aligning her mission through the GWPP alongside the power and reach of the National Geographic Society, she seeks to create lasting positive change in the way humanity uses, manages and values fresh water.